 Advantages of Stretching Exercises

-• Prevention of injuries in daily life as well as sports
+- Prevention of injuries in daily life as well as sport

 Disadvantages of Physiotherapy Stretching Exercises